Meowcenary/personal-site/content/hobbies.md

 +++
-description = 'My interests unrelated to computers and technology' date = 2023-10-02T16:17:49-05:00
+title = "Hobbies and Interests" description = "My interests unrelated to computers and technology" date = 2023-10-02
 +++

-Here are some of my primary interests and hobbies outside of programming

 # Sports
 My two favorite sports are football and baseball and my favorite team for each are the Green Bay Packers and the Chicago